bonitasoft/bonita-doc/md/sap-jco-2.md

 ## How to import the SAP JCo2 library

 In the Teamwork, Efficiency, and Performance editions, import of the jar file by clicking on the **_Import sapjco.jar_** button in the connection configuration window.
-Then restart Bonita BPM Studio.
+Then restart Bonita Studio.

 In the Community edition, there is no import button.
-The JCo2 library must be imported into the `/endorsed` directory of your Bonita BPM Studio installation by hand.
-Then restart Bonita BPM Studio.
+The JCo2 library must be imported into the `/endorsed` directory of your Bonita Studio installation by hand.
+Then restart Bonita Studio.

 ## How to configure the SAP JCo2 connector